HZeyen/PyRefra/3_Running_PyRefra.md

 Plot the original, not treated data of all files (e.g., to undo airwave muting or velocity filter applied to all files).
 A potential zoom is maintained.

 **$\textcolor{violet}{\text{Shot gather}}$** (keyboard shortcut: **S**):
 Plot shot gathers (in contrast to file gather), i.e., all traces from all acquired files that have been recorded from the same shot point position are plotted into one record section.
 If the same combination receiver point – shot point has been recorded several times, the traces are plotted overlapping.
-The list of plots on the “Available shots” window is updated and the gather corresponding to the first shot is shown in the main window.
+The list of plots on the “Available plots” window is updated and the gather corresponding to the first shot is shown in the main window.
+This is the default plot when starting the program.

 **$\textcolor{violet}{\text{Plot data of one file}}$** (keyboard shortcut: **F**):
 Plot file gathers (in contrast to shot gather), i.e., the traces from the acquired files (one file = one shot) are plotted into one record section.
-The list of plots on the “Available shots” window is updated and the gather corresponding to the first file is shown in the main window.
+The list of plots on the “Available plots” window is updated and the gather corresponding to the first file is shown in the main window.

 **$\textcolor{violet}{\text{Receiver gather}}$** (keyboard shortcut: **R**):
 Plot receiver gathers, i.e., all traces from all acquired files that have been recorded at the same receiver position are plotted into one record section.
 If the same combination receiver point – shot point has been recorded several times, the traces are plotted overlapping.
-The list of plots on the “Available shots” window is updated and the gather corresponding to the first receiver is shown in the main window.
+The list of plots on the “Available plots” window is updated and the gather corresponding to the first receiver is shown in the main window.

 **$\textcolor{violet}{\text{Distance gather}}$** (keyboard shortcut: **D**):
 Plot distance gathers, i.e., all traces from all acquired files that have a common absolute offset are plotted into one record section.
 If the same offsets have been recorded several times, the traces are plotted with a slight lateral shift.
 The traces are plotted at the mid-point position between shot and receiver.
-The list of plots on the “Available shots” window is updated and the gather corresponding to the smallest offset is shown in the main window.
+The list of plots on the “Available plots” window is updated and the gather corresponding to the smallest offset is shown in the main window.
 This window may serve for quality control of the picks.
 Especially, in the case when receiver and shot point are switched both traces are plotted at the same position and should have the same arrival time.

 **$\textcolor{red}{\text{Zoom options}}$**:
 Most zoom options are maintained from one plotting window to the others